BelimFaux/qsdots/README.md

 Then clone the repo into your quickshell path.
 By default this is `~/.config/quickshell/`.

 > [!NOTE]
-> even though quickshell supports multiple compositor, this config is intended to be used with Hyprland.
-It could probably be adjusted to work with different compositors though.
+> Even though quickshell supports multiple compositor, this config is intended to be used with Hyprland.
+> It could probably be adjusted to work with different compositors though.